Hiroshi Matsuyama: Naruto: Ultimate Ninja series

 Matsuyama also said that Naruto's Rasenshuriken was his favorite technique in the entire series due to its sounds as well as how the character executes it.
 Matsuyama also participated in the 2012 Paris Marathon while cosplaying as Naruto to celebrating the release of a new video game.

 For the spin-off Naruto Shippuden: Ultimate Ninja Storm Revolution Masashi Kishimoto was the man responsible for new character "Mecha-Naruto" upon being suggested by the staff to include a new character.
 Kishimoto decided on adding a character that would bring a big impact to worldwide level which resulted in Mecha-Naruto.
 Matsuyama was surprised when seeing the new character.
 Naruto Shippuden: Ultimate Ninja Storm 4 was developed for next generation consoles as a result of demand in video game marketing.
 Matsuyama gathered multiple members from the video game Revolution finding them suitable for developing Storm 4.
 Due to the departure from the previous generation of consoles, Matsuyama aimed to create a highly appealing Naruto game as he claims he is a big fan of the manga himself and wanted to give it a proper ending in video game form.
 In retrospective, Matsuyama reclaims having been surprised by reading the manga's final volume which inspired him to do the game.
 Upon seeing the final product, Matsuyama felt emotional over seeing the final fight between Naruto and Sasuke.
 Matsuyama also made his own sketch of two fighters, aiming to put them the video game, promising gamers they would enjoy the emotions delivered by the fight.

 Asura's Wrath

 Asura's Wrath was an action game CyberConnect2 developed with Capcom which was influenced by multiple anime series like Dragon Ball and Naruto.

 Final Fantasy VII: G-Bike

 The idea to create a mobile game based on Final Fantasy VII came from Square Enix producer Ichiro Hazama.
 Square Enix designated Hiroshi Matsuyama of CyberConnect2 as the game's director with oversight by Square Enix executive producer Yoshinori Kitase.
 Matsumaya described the early submission and evaluation processes with Square Enix's newly-established game screening department as "bumpy".
 In an aside during an interview, Matsuyama revealed that he asked Square Enix producer Shinji Hashimoto if he was interested in a Final Fantasy VII remake, but Hashimoto was not.
 Matsuyama interjected, "Well, if G-Bike is released and becomes a hit, let's make a Final Fantasy VII [remake]".

+Chaser Game

+In December 2018 Matsuyama began writing a manga series, Chaser Game, that drew from his own experiences working at CyberConnect2.
+The series is illustrated by Matsushima Yukitaro and is serialized online via Famitsu.
+It has revised two live-action drama adaptations.